rapidsai/deployment/CONTRIBUTING.md

 ![Screenshot of Jupyter showing the first cell of the open notebook has tags](source/images/theme-notebook-tags.png)

 Tags are hierarchical and use slashes to separate their namespaces.
 For example if your notebook uses AWS Sagemaker you should add the tag `cloud/aws/sagemaker`.
-This aligns with the Sphinx doc path to the RAPIDS Sagemaker documentation page which you can find in `source/cloud/aws/sagemaker.md`.
+This aligns with the Sphinx doc path to the SageMaker documentation page which you can find in `source/cloud/aws/sagemaker.md`.

 The extension will use this information to ensure the notebook is linked from the Sagemaker page under the "Related Examples" section.